nazmulkabir/nazmulkabir.github.io/_projects/6_project.md

 ### Conclusion

-The WcdNet-RNN model provides a robust framework for short-term water level forecasting in water systems.
+The cP2O model provides a robust framework for short-term water level forecasting in water systems.
 By incorporating external context data such as weather and river levels, the model improves forecast accuracy.